tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToLinux/IntroToLinux.md

 Let's go into our directory and look around.

-Another command you'll find yourself using a lot is 'cd', which stands for 'change directory'.
+Another command you'll find yourself using a lot is `cd`, which stands for 'change directory'.
 Try typing::

 ```
 cd JulyWorkshop

 ```
 and then

 ```
 pwd
 ```

 You should now see something like this:

 ```
 /cluster/home/username01/JulyWorkshop
 ```

+Note: If you ever type `cd` without a word behind it, it will send you back to your home directory.

 Let's make a file here using a common command "echo" to start creating our file structure.